MuhammadIrfanAli/Data_Structures/LinkedLists-Stacks and Queues/Readme.md

-App1: For this part of the assignment, a linked list class was implemented that contained various member functions.
+App1: For this part, a linked list class was implemented that contained various member functions.

 App2: For this task, linked list classes were used to implement the stack and